 Like the Benchmade Griptilian 551

 , the blade of the Kershaw Leek bears the brand of its designer.
 Well-respected pocket knife guru Ken Onion (Hence the Leek moniker… many Kershaw models have onion-themed names) signs off on the overall blade design.
 Evaluating knife blades is a difficult task, especially when trying to apply objective terminology.
 Sharpness alone is difficult to assess in quantifiable terms.
 Adding in consideration for the edge's wear resistance and ability to withstand traumatic deflection and degradation makes objective and comparative assessment virtually impossible.
 Thankfully, though, quality blades simply feel good when cutting.
 Even sharpening a quality blade is a pleasant experience.
 The most casual user will notice the intelligence and integrity behind the Leek blade.
-It is a sophisticated tool and the user's experience reflects that.
+It is a sophisticated tool, and the user's experience reflects that.

 Now, the Leek blade isn't perfect.
-Generally, the edge withstood a great deal of routine use.
-However, at some point in the testing process, a portion of the Leek blade "rolled" over.
+The edge withstood a great deal of routine use.
+However, at some point early in the testing process, a portion of the Leek blade "rolled" over.
 The thin leading edge of the blade bent over, at a virtually microscopic level.
 The tester only noticed this well after the damaging event.
 The tester cannot put his finger on any single traumatic event, nor does he recall any specific heavy duty cutting task.
-Generally speaking, this sort of edge wear is a function of a blade that has been ground to too sharp an angle.
+Generally speaking, this sort of edge wear is a function of a blade that has been ground to too sharp of an angle.
 However, the aforementioned dulling event took place with the edge still in factory-delivered condition.
 Effective blade maintenance, in this case honing with a standard kitchen steel, brought the knife back into visual and functional shape.

 Close examination reveals the section of "rolled" edge, near the tip.
 Blades inherently must strike a balance between thin and cutting easily, and thicker and more durable.
 The Leek uses high-end steel and a thin profile, but sometimes the edge will roll